EleniNtz13/Public-Library-Internship-Sparta/week-02/week-02-report.md

 This will create the Book table inside the PostgreSQL database according to your model.

-⚠️ Whenever the model fields are modified, `makemigrations` and `migrate` must be executed to apply the changes to the database.
+⚠️`makemigrations` and `migrate` must be executed whenever changes are made to the database schema (models), such as adding, removing, or modifying model fields or models.